Want to Register A Limited Liability Company? Try These States First.

 What Are the Worst States Where You Can Start An LLC?

-Now that we have discussed some of the best, most pro-business states, we’ll go over some of the least business-friendly states to register a limited liability company.
+Now that we have discussed some of the best, most pro-business states, we’ll go over some of the least business-friendly states.

 California is definitely one of the least LLC-friendly states.
 The franchise tax in the state alone is $800, and businesses that have annual income exceeding $250,000 are subject to additional fees.
 Individual income tax rates in the state can also be as high as 13.30%.